 Roseland Academy Eco Tree Hive

-An Eco Tree Hive has recently been installed at the Roseland Academy, Tregony, in a tree on the edge of the playing field.
+This Eco Tree Hive was installed at the Roseland Academy, Tregony, in a tree on the edge of the playing field.

 The idea of the Tree Hive is to provide a natural habitat for a colony of honey bees.
 Bees have evolved in tree cavities over millions of years (1), but as with many species, their natural habitats (2) have diminished drastically with the impact that humans have had on the planet.